dotnet/docs-maui/docs/deployment/performance.md

 ## Create Shell apps

 .NET MAUI Shell apps provide an opinionated navigation experience based on flyouts and tabs.
 If your app user experience can be implemented with Shell, it is beneficial to do so.
-Shell apps help to avoid a poor startup experience, because pages are created on demand in response to navigation rather than at app startup, which occurs with apps that use a [`TabbedPage'](xref:Microsoft.Maui.Controls.TabbedPage).
+Shell apps help to avoid a poor startup experience, because pages are created on demand in response to navigation rather than at app startup, which occurs with apps that use a <xref:Microsoft.Maui.Controls.TabbedPage>.
 For more information, see [Shell overview](~/fundamentals/shell/index.md).

 ## Optimize ListView performance

-When using [`ListView`](xref:Microsoft.Maui.Controls.ListView), there are a number of user experiences that should be optimized:
+When using <xref:Microsoft.Maui.Controls.ListView>, there are a number of user experiences that should be optimized:

 - *Initialization* – the time interval starting when the control is created, and ending when items are shown on screen.
 - *Scrolling* – the ability to scroll through the list and ensure that the UI doesn't lag behind touch gestures.
 - *Interaction* for adding, deleting, and selecting items.

-The [`ListView`](xref:Microsoft.Maui.Controls.ListView) control requires an app to supply data and cell templates.
+The <xref:Microsoft.Maui.Controls.ListView> control requires an app to supply data and cell templates.
 How this is achieved will have a large impact on the performance of the control.
 For more information, see [Cache data](~/user-interface/controls/listview.md#cache-data).

 ## Use asynchronous programming